Sunday, August 31, 2008

 YOUR POEM

-The millionth flower flows out toward open sea.
+The millionth flower flows out towards open sea.

 Inside the meat locker tap tap.